Henry Wadsworth Longfellow: Later life and death

-During the 1860s, Longfellow supported abolitionism and especially hoped for reconciliation between the northern and southern states after the American Civil War.
-His son was injured during the war, and he wrote the poem "Christmas Bells", later the basis of the carol I Heard the Bells on Christmas Day.
+Longfellow supported abolitionism and especially hoped for reconciliation between the northern and southern states after the American Civil War.
+His son Charles was injured during the war, and he wrote the poem "Christmas Bells", later the basis of the carol I Heard the Bells on Christmas Day.
 He wrote in his journal in 1878: "I have only one desire; and that is for harmony, and a frank and honest understanding between North and South".
-Longfellow accepted an offer from Joshua Chamberlain to speak at his fiftieth reunion at Bowdoin College, despite his aversion to public speaking; he read the poem "Morituri Salutamus" so quietly that few could hear him.
+Longfellow accepted an offer from Joshua Chamberlain to speak at his fiftieth reunion at Bowdoin College, despite his aversion to public speaking.
+He read the poem "Morituri Salutamus" so quietly that few could hear him.
 The next year, he declined an offer to be nominated for the Board of Overseers at Harvard "for reasons very conclusive to my own mind".

 On August 22, 1879, a female admirer traveled to Longfellow's house in Cambridge and, unaware to whom she was speaking, asked him: "Is this the house where Longfellow was born?"
 He told her that it was not.
 The visitor then asked if he had died here.
 "Not yet", he replied.
 In March 1882, Longfellow went to bed with severe stomach pain.
 He endured the pain for several days with the help of opium before he died surrounded by family on Friday, March 24.
 He had been suffering from peritonitis.
-At the time of his death, his estate was worth an estimated $356,320.
+At the time of his death, his estate was worth an estimated $356,320 (~$ in 2024 terms).
 He is buried with both of his wives at Mount Auburn Cemetery in Cambridge, Massachusetts.
 His last few years were spent translating the poetry of Michelangelo.
 Longfellow never considered it complete enough to be published during his lifetime, but a posthumous edition was collected in 1883.
 Scholars generally regard the work as autobiographical, reflecting the translator as an aging artist facing his impending death.